rtdi/AppContainer/README.md

 ## Core thoughts

-For building a Hana application the following components are needed
+For building a web application the following components are needed

 - Graphical User Interface: Today that would be a web application utilizing SAPUI5, OpenUI5, Angular, React or pure HTML5.
 - Backend: The web application makes calls to a backend service which translates the actions into database commands.
 Example: A List-control for the order types should be populated with the list of all allowed order types.
 Hence a service is needed reading the respective table and returning that data in Json format allowing the control can render the data.